 Jack Ma, formerly Ma Yun, was the founder and CEO of the Alibaba Group, which included some of China’s most well-known websites, including Alibaba.com, a business-to-business marketplace, and Taobao.com, a shopping website.

 Everyone makes mistakes and takes detours on their way to success.
 Some, like Jack Ma, have been through more than their fair share of rejections and disappointments, only to get up and be brave each time.

 Alibaba Group, a global technology company, was founded by Ma.
 Despite being rejected from Harvard after submitting all ten applications, Ma didn’t view it as the end of his road to achievement.

-His tenacity and perseverance are excellent examples of how credentials do not define a person’s destiny.
-While formal credentials are essential, acquiring new skills and developing a positive attitude is vital in paving the road to success.
+His determination and persistence are great examples of how a person’s future is not set by their credentials.
+While formal credentials are important, developing new skills and a positive attitude are equally important in paving the way to success.

 10) Elon Musk of Tesla, SpaceX

 Elon Musk is an American business entrepreneur who founded X.com in 1999 (which subsequently became PayPal), SpaceX in 2002, and Tesla Motors in 2003.
 He was born in South Africa.
 When he sold his startup company, Zip2, to a subsidiary of Compaq Computers in his late twenties, Musk became a multimillionaire.